What is the Los Angeles Data Resource?

 To access LADR at UCLA, researchers must be affiliated with a UCLA principal investigator and complete training.

-If you don't have an account to LADR, please email ladr@mednet.ucla.edu.
+If you don't have an account with LADR, please email ladr@mednet.ucla.edu.

 Additional Resources

-Training materials and background information about LADR is available on the LADR website
+Training materials and background information about LADR are available on the LADR website.

 Data is obtained from administrative records and electronic health records of patients that received care across the affiliated medical centers.